Part of Library Postcards: Civic Pride in a Lost America.

 (R) One of the last classical Curt Teich cards in my collection to be mailed, it's postmarked 1958.

 Slightly iconoclastic Carnegie building with a strange convex entry.
 Something about the retouching makes it seem as if the walls are also curved.
 The library probably had the fan-style stack arrangement used in the smaller buildings built on corner lots.

 Built 1908 - 9: razed 1980.
 Now known as the Fayette County Public Library.
 The H. H. Hamm postcard was possibly printed by Curt Teich.

 From the Indiana State Library:

 In 1969 the front steps were removed and a street level entrance installed.
 In 1977 to 1979 the building next door was renovated and connected to the Carnegie library.
 In 1996 the special services department was renovated.

-An entire back signifies the card predates 1907 and may have been printed shortly after the grant date of 1901.
+(R) An entire back signifies the card predates 1907, and may even have been printed shortly after the grant date of 1901.

 1906 grant, built in 1908, and replaced in 1972.
 The library's history page